Accusoft/PCC-Viewer-CSharp-Annotation-Layers/README.md

 ##### Verify the pcc.config settings

-This file is located in `full-viewer-sample\viewer-webtier` and contains the settings to indicate how this application can contact Prizm Application Services as well as the Prizm Platform Services.
+This file is located in `full-viewer-sample\viewer-webtier` and contains the settings to indicate how this application can contact PAS as well as the PrizmDoc Server.
 Verify that those settings match the settings for your envrionment.

 ### Changes from default sample